 NPAC SMS shall send an error message to the originating user if the Subscription Version status is not in conflict upon attempting to set the Subscription Version to pending.

-R5-50.1 Conflict Resolution Subscription Version - Set Status
+R5-50.1 Conflict Resolution Subscription Version - Set Status and Authorization Timestamp

-NPAC SMS shall set the version status to pending if the Subscription Version is in conflict upon a request from NPAC personnel, new, or old service providers to set a Subscription Version to pending.
+NPAC SMS shall set the version status to pending and update the Old Service Provider Authorization Timestamp, if the Subscription Version is in conflict upon a request from NPAC personnel, new, or old service providers to set a Subscription Version to pending.

 R5-50.2 Conflict Resolution Subscription Version - Status Message